 Early Hawaii: 300 C.E.

-The earliest record of settlement in Hawaii history came from 300 C.E., when Polynesians paddled their canoes over 2,000 miles from the Marquesas Islands to the Big Island.
+The earliest record of settlement in Hawaiian history came from 300 C.E., when Polynesians paddled their canoes over 2,000 miles from the Marquesas Islands to the Big Island.
 Following this first migration, the second wave of migration occurred, made up of settlers from Bora Bora to Maui and the other main islands within the archipelago.

 These original Hawaiian islanders were extremely skilled fishermen and farmers, and quickly established small communities ruled by chieftains.
 These chieftains, known as ali'i, ruled over their settlements but often engaged in warfare with other chieftains to extend their influence and take over neighboring communities.